jimdillon/RHMAP_Lab_Cloud/README.md

 * Check that all is good by typing the following into your browser. http://127.0.0.1:8001/weather/temperature/Richmond/VA

+### Now we'll create our WeatherService and come back later to alter our Cloud App
+to utilize the new MBaaS.

 ### Temperature API

 ### /weather/temperature/:city/:state [/weather/temperature/:city/:state]